shan-alexander/data-engineering/README.md

 select * from ${ref("commodities_and_inflation")}
 ```

 Notice that we get an error.

 ![image failed to load](img/commodities_and_inflation_not_found.png "Screenshot of the error message")

-The ${ref()} was unable to find the view we made in the `/intermediate` folder.
+The ${ref()} was unable to find the table we made in the `/intermediate` folder.
 Why?
 Because we've not yet executed the file, we've only written the file in the Dataform repo but not actually executed code to state `create or replace view`.
 So let's do that now.

 Click on the `/intermediate/commodities_and_inflation.sqlx` file and click `START EXECUTION` > `Actions` > `commodities_and_inflation`.
 Click the button at the bottom of the popup `Start Execution`.

 ![image failed to load](img/commodities_and_inflation_execution.png "Screenshot of the execution")

 At the bottom of the console, you should see a small popup saying `Successfully created workflow execution - DETAILS` and you can click the DETAILS word to see what happened.
 Do that now.

 ![image failed to load](img/successful_execute.png "Screenshot of the success message")